balintneray/balintneray.github.io/projects/index.md

 - the dynamics of these dimensions, and their repercussions on class structure and status positions occupied by individuals in the communities.
 - the research is based on three surveys performed in October 2009, February and May 2010.
 Teacher interviews and questionnaires provided further indispensable information for the analysis.
 <br><br>
-These are just two research projects that I am involved in but there are much more interesting research going on at [RECENS](http://recens.tk.mta.hu/en/lendulet-research).
+These are just two projects that I am involved in but there are much more interesting research going on at [RECENS](http://recens.tk.mta.hu/en/lendulet-research).

 - - -

 ## Cx-Ray (2014-2015)

-Coming soon.
+In recent years restructuring efforts have resulted in organizations with fewer hierarchical levels and more flexible functional and organizational boundaries in order to promote efficiency.
+As a consequence of these efforts the coordination and work increasingly occur through informal networks of relationships rather than through formal reporting structures or prescribed work processes.
+Research shows that appropriate connectivity in networks within organizations can have a substantial impact on performance, learning, and innovation, and benefits also accrue from well-connected networks between organizations.
+For this reason mapping out these seemingly invisible webs is essential to performance and strategy execution.
+Social network analysis can provide an *x-ray* into the inner workings of an organization - a powerful means of making invisible patterns of information flow and collaboration in strategically important groups visible.
+&nbsp;
+Here at [CX-Ray](https://cx-ray.com) we work in a so called social network framework to provide our partners with the above mentioned benefits.

 - - -